 There’s a new approach to risk management, one where the humans behind your organization aren’t villainized as the problem.
 Instead, they’re empowered to detect and report threats and become advocates for your security.

 It’s a little something called human risk management— and it’s revolutionizing cybersecurity as we once knew it.

 What Is Human Risk Management (HRM) in Cybersecurity?

 Risk management is just like it sounds: managing your businesses’ risks.
-It’s all about naming your potential threats, then anticipating and preparing for them.
+It’s all about understanding and naming your potential threats, then anticipating and preparing for them.

 You may have heard of risk management as a broad term applied to business, or pushed for human resources (HR).
 HR risk management focuses on risks employees may pose, often specifically around recruiting, on and offboarding, compliance and a few other focuses.